ALPS: Improved Optimization for Highly Sparse One-Shot Pruning for Large Language Models: Experimental Results

 This section compares our proposed framework, \modelname, with state-of-the-art unstructured pruning methods for LLMs.
 Detailed information on the experimental setup and reproducibility is provided in Appendix~\ref{sect:expt-setup}, while additional results are presented in Appendix \ref{sect:addexp}.

-\textbf{Models and datasets.} We evaluate the performance of \modelname~on the OPT model family \citep{zhang2022opt} with sizes ranging from 1.3 billion to 30 billion parameters and the LLaMA2 model family \citep{touvron2023llama} with 7 billion and 13 billion parameters.
+\textbf{Models and datasets.} We evaluate the performance of \modelname~on the OPT model family \citep{zhang2022opt} with sizes ranging from 1.3 billion to 30 billion parameters, the LLaMA2 model family \citep{touvron2023llama} with 7 billion and 13 billion parameters, and the LLaMA3 model \citep{dubey2024llama} with 8 billion parameters.
 Following the approach of \citealp{frantar2023sparsegpt}, we use 128 segments of 2048 tokens each, randomly selected from the first shard of the C4 dataset \citep{Raffel2019}, as calibration data.
 We assess the performance using perplexity and zero-shot evaluation benchmarks, with perplexity calculated according to the procedure described by HuggingFace \citep{Perplexity}, using full stride.
 The test sets of raw-WikiText2 \citep{merity2017pointer}, PTB \citep{Marcus1994}, and a subset of the C4 validation data, which are popular benchmarks in LLM pruning literature \citep{Yao2022,Xiao2023,meng2024osscar}, are used for evaluation.
-Additionally, we consider four zero-shot tasks: PIQA \citep{bisk2020piqa}, LAMBADA \citep{lambada}, ARC-Easy, and ARC-Challenge \citep{clark2018think}.
+Additionally, we consider five zero-shot tasks: MMLU \citep{hendryckstest2021}, PIQA \citep{bisk2020piqa}, LAMBADA \citep{lambada}, ARC-Easy and ARC-Challenge \citep{clark2018think}.

 \textbf{Competing methods.} We compare \modelname~with several one-shot pruning methods for LLMs, including (i) Magnitude Pruning (MP, \citep{han2015learning}), (ii) SparseGPT~\citep{frantar2023sparsegpt}, (iii) Wanda~\cite{sun2023simple}, and (iv) DSnoT~\citep{zhang2023dynamic}.